Visiting New York City for the first time? Here’s all you need to know.

 The subway is the fastest and cheapest way to get around the city, and I highly encourage you to use it.
 The subway even operates 24/7, 365 days a year.
 Here is a quick guide on how to use the NYC subway:

 Get A Metrocard

-To use the NYC subway you need to purchase a MetroCard.
+One way to use the NYC subway is by purchasing a MetroCard.
 This can be done at subway station booths or vending machines.
 You can choose to add a dollar value of your choice to the MetroCard and pay for each ride ($2.75 each ride), or you can purchase an Unlimited Ride MetroCard at a fixed rate ($33 for 7 days or $127 for 30 days).
 Even if you’re not spending a full 7 days in NYC, I still recommend getting an Unlimited Ride MetroCard, as you only need to use the subway or bus 12 times to save money on it.

 Get familiar with what subway lines are the closest to your hotel/airbnb and get to know it a little by using a subway map.
 Download the NYC Subway app or Google Maps to plan your route from A to B in the beginning.
 After a few trips you’ll get the hang of it and probably won’t need an app or even a subway map.
 Things worth noting:

 - THE SUBWAY TRAINS ARE NUMBERED OR LETTERED: Although the subway trains in NYC are color coded, Newyorkers refer to the different trains by their number or letter.
 Ex “I’ll take the one-train home”.

 - LOCAL VS EXPRESS: Each color category have local & express trains.
 While local trains stop at every stop along its path (the black dots), express trains only stop at a few major stops (the white dots).